MatinaDataEngineer/DSTI-AWS/README.md

 1. [A19_Project2](./A19_Project2_readme.md) (MySQL private RDS instance and connecting to it using Python and MySQL client)
 1. [Public_RDS_MySQL_Aurora](./Public_RDS_Aurora.md) (MySQL-compatible Aurora public RDS instance and connecting to it with MySQLWorkbench)
 1. [Jupyter Notebook](./Jupyter.md) (UBUNTU EC2 Instance configured to run Jupyter Notebook with multiple virtual python environments)
+1. [MNIST Web App](./MNIST_WebApp.md) (2-tier Architecture to train, deploy and serve a deep learning model built on keras and tensorflow on a Web Application)